coswald/Dukes/README.md

 ```
 make
 ```
-However, as of now, this will only create a `.jar` file.
-In order to do more, see the section labeled `Running the tests`.
+However, as of now, this will only create a `.jar` file and the `kleinc` program.
+In order to generate other Klein compiler tools, see the section labeled `Running the tests`.

 ## Running the tests

 All of the compiler tools are provided within the `compiler-tools` directory.
 However, they will not run in their current directory.
 Luckily, running a special `make` command will move them to where you need them to be.
 Simply type:
 ```
 make tools
 ```